JRJurman/pico-socket/README.md

   - `roomIdIndex` - the GPIO address index which dictates which other clients you should connect to
   - `playerIdIndex` - the GPIO address index which dictates which player this client is
   - `playerDataIndicies` - a list of indicies per-player, which dictates which GPIO addresses that player is responsible for.

-## What is it?

-pico-socket is a library that allows multiple Pico-8 web clients (HTML export) to talk to each other via websockets.
-The communication between clients is done using Pico-8's GPIO addresses.

 ## Simple Example